Content Marketing for Dentists: 8 Do’s and Don’ts for Effective Dental Web Content

 1. Do Showcase Your Unique Value Proposition

 Your dental practice is not the only game in town.
-Think about what sets you apart from your competitors, a quality otherwise known as your unique value proposition.
+Think about what sets you apart from your competitors, a quality otherwise known as your unique value proposition (UVP).
 Why should patients schedule an appointment with you instead of with another local dentist?
 Content marketing for dentists with a UVP in mind can differentiate you from competitors.
 When writing dental web content (or when outsourcing to a dental writer) run through these three steps to help you discover your practice’s value: